matthiasgerlachdigital/solidity-coffee/docs/20_solidity_tdd.md

 * **await / then() helps with exceptions from the contract** - if you are using, e.g., ´require´ or ´revert statements in your contract and you expect an exception, you can catch it with the second parameter in then().
 Do not forget to await the result of your function.

 There is probably a lot more to it ...

+## Open Issues
+* test coverage:
+    * Missing coverage of the dirtLevel functions

 ## References
 [1]: c't 23/2019, pp. 82; https://www.heise.de/select/ct/2019/23/1572964271250058